 For centuries Drum Castle was the seat of Clan Irvine.
 A mansion was added to the keep in the 17th century.
 The old tower was integrated into the new construction and appears to have been occupied for some time after the Jacobean mansion was built, but documentary evidence indicates that by the 18th century the keep was no longer in regular use.
 The tower was refurbished by the Victorian Irvines.
 This is when our medieval toilet and pantries were walled up and floor-to-ceiling bookshelves installed for the new library on the lower floor.
 The top floor was transformed into a dovecote.

 The castle remained in the Irvine family from 1323 until 1975 when it was ceded to the National Trust for Scotland.
 The keep is the Trust’s oldest intact building.
 Conservators are working today to keep it intact.
 The plan is to remove all the cementatious mortars added over the years and replace them with lime mortars that match the mortar used in original construction.
 Dr. Clark notes that mixing materials in historical properties is never a good idea, and cement is particularly injurious to stone structure.
 Unlike lime mortar, cement doesn’t breathe so when moisture seeps in, it can’t escape through the mortar joints and has no way to get out except through the stone masonry itself.
 Then when winter strikes, all that damp freezes in the stonework, causing it to crack and crumble.
-Lime mortar allows The moisture trapped inside the building is also damaging the library and its extensive collection of books.
+The moisture trapped inside the building is also damaging the library and its extensive collection of books.

 Scaffolding went up in March and conservators hope to be finished with the project in September.
 So far everything is going according to schedule.